i-ankit25/Library_automation/README.md

 ## Execution

-Open the 'libraryw' repository obtained after unzipping the cloned repository in Pycharm,make the above mentioned adjustments and run the 'python manage.py runserver'command in terminal window.
+Open the 'libraryw' repository in pycharm obtained after unzipping the cloned repository,make the above mentioned adjustments and run the 'python manage.py runserver'command in terminal window.

 ## Minor Bugs